nandhakumar2611/mindx-inventory-docs/docs/quotes/manage-quotes.md

 # **Manage Quotes**

+A quote is a formal document sent to a customer, outlining the items or services to be delivered, their quantities, pricing, and additional terms.
+In MindX Inventory, the Quotes feature allows you to create, filter, and refresh quotes to keep your sales process organized and efficient.

 !!!
 Insight

      Regularly managing and refreshing your quotes can enhance your responsiveness to customer inquiries and improve overall customer satisfaction.